A Tutorial Review of Bayesian Optimization with Gaussian Processes to Accelerate Stationary Point Searches: The Bayesian Surrogate Loop: Anatomy of the Unified Framework

 where \(\sigma\) is \(\sigma_\perp\) for saddle-point and NEB methods, or \(\sigma_g\) for minimization.
 The inner loop continues until \(\|\nabla V_{\text{GP}}\|_{\text{eff}}\) drops below the GP tolerance.
 When \(\kappa = 0\) this reduces to the standard gradient norm test.
 In the OTGPD variant the GP tolerance itself is adapted across outer iterations.
 When the true force is far from the convergence threshold the inner loop uses a loose tolerance (divisor of 2), accepting imprecise solutions on the surrogate and avoiding wasted inner steps on an inaccurate GP surface.
 As the true force approaches the threshold, the divisor ramps linearly to a configured maximum, tightening the inner convergence to match the accuracy the surrogate has attained.
 This schedule prevents the optimizer from overshooting on early, data-poor surrogates while still extracting full precision from well-trained models near convergence.

 On the acquisition side, the NEB-OIE variant provides the clearest example of an explicit acquisition function.
+The simpler one-image selector is pure image choice by maximum GP energy variance,

-After inner relaxation, the UCB criterion \cite{srinivasGaussianProcessOptimization2010} selects the unevaluated image with the highest combined score:
+which prioritizes the unevaluated image where the surrogate has seen the least data in the kernel geometry.
+The more aggressive alternative is a UCB criterion \cite{srinivasGaussianProcessOptimization2010} that selects the unevaluated image with the highest combined score:

 where \(\mathcal{U}\) is the set of unevaluated images.
 This balances exploitation (images with large NEB forces) against exploration (images with high uncertainty).
-When \(\kappa = 0\) the selection reduces to force-only (pure exploitation); the variance-only criterion (Eq. \ref{eq:oie_selection}) is recovered in the \(\kappa \to \infty\) limit.
+When \(\kappa = 0\) the UCB selection reduces to force-only (pure exploitation); the pure-variance selector of Eq. \ref{eq:oie_selection} is a separate acquisition rule rather than the \(\kappa = 0\) limit.
+In \texttt{chemgp-core} the default OIE choice is UCB, while MaxVariance remains available as the minimal pure-exploration variant.

 The dual of LCB convergence operates at the oracle level.
 A variance gate suppresses unnecessary oracle evaluations when the surrogate is already confident: